Updated on 2024-09-02 GMT+08:00

 Mount Path

-Enter a mount point.
+Enter a mount path.
 After the secret volume is mounted, a secret file with the key as the file name and value as the file content is generated in the mount path of the container.

 NOTICE: